TheShadow29/subreddit-classification-dataset/README.md

 1. Download the subreddit list in the csv format inside a folder called data.
 2. Install the dependencies via `pip install -r requirements`.
 Suggested to use a python 3.6 environment.
 3. Create a `praw.ini` file in the `src` directory.
 Check https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html for more information on how to set up the `.ini` file.
 Name the bot as `scraper`.

+### Lakshmi
+Throwing some ideas : Might be silly (still getting to know reddit platform) Can we infer ethnicity from the posts?